rustylabs/blue_flame/README.md

 egui is used to draw the menus, gluesql is being used to save and load your project settings.

-This is in its VERY early stages and currently you can't use it with the game engine or do anyting practical with it!
+This is in its VERY early stages it is possible to make games however it is VERY limited at this stage!